iurisilvio/notenoughmemory/site/source/2015-05-31-nginx-quick-config.rst

 :tags: nginx, cache, load balance
 :category: devops

 Nginx is an HTTP server with lots of features.
-Most of them are easy to configure, but maybe you don't know they exist.
+The configuration is easy, but maybe you don't even know the feature exist.

 I want to present some nginx features and give you some pointers to continue your research.

 The basics
 ==========

+The basic usage of nginx is to make the reverse proxy to your application.
+Nginx listen to port ``80`` waiting for requests and manage the connections, passing the requests to your upstream application server.

 .. code:: nginx